Pose Estimation for Robot Manipulators via Keypoint Optimization and Sim-to-Real Transfer: Experiments and Results

 \subsection{Robot-to-camera Pose Estimation from a Single Image}

-We explored robot-to-camera pose estimation performance from a single RGB image by utilizing the optimized keypoints.
-The widely-used research robot, Rethink Robotics Baxter robot \cite{robotics2013baxter}, was used for the experiments.
+We explored robot-to-camera pose estimation performance from a single RGB image by utilizing the optimized keypoints on Baxter robot.

 The keypoints optimization is constrainted so that one keypoint is sampled for each robot link.
-The resulting 7 optimized keypoints are detected on the Baxter dataset and used to estimate the robot-to-camera transform, $\mathbf{T}^C_B$, on each frame in the same manner as the 3D loss, $\mathcal{L}_{3D}$, from the \textbf{evaluatePerformance}($\mathcal{P}, \Phi $) step of the proposed method.
+The resulting 7 optimized keypoints are detected on the Baxter dataset to estimate the robot-to-camera transform, $\mathbf{T}^C_B$, on each frame in the same manner as the 3D loss, $\mathcal{L}_{3D}$, from the \textbf{evaluatePerformance}($\mathcal{P}, \Phi $) step of the proposed method.
 Note that the ($\widetilde{\mathbf{R}}^C_B$, $\widetilde{\mathbf{b}}^C_B$) used to compute the errors in (\ref{eq:2D_error}) and (\ref{eq:3D_error}) is simply the rotation matrix and translation from $\mathbf{T}^C_B$.

-To find the optimal keypoints, we randomly sampled three candidate keypoints for each link on the left arm, and the Algorithm \ref{alg:keypoints_optimzation} was applied to find one optimal keypoint per link, with $T = 20, \lambda = 50$, and $\gamma = 2$.
+We randomly placed three candidate keypoints for each link on the left arm, and the Algorithm \ref{alg:keypoints_optimzation} was applied to find one optimal keypoint per link, with $T = 20, \lambda = 50$, and $\gamma = 2$.
 The ResNet\_50 was utilized as the feature extractor of the detection neural network and was initialized with ImageNet-pretrained weights.
-The DNNs were trained for 500,000 iterations with a learning rate of 0.2 for the first 400,000 iterations and 0.02 for the remaining 100,000 iterations.
+The DNNs were trained for 500,000 iterations with a decayed learning rate.
 The optimized keypoints for the Baxter's left arm are shown in the middle-left of Fig. \ref{fig:keypoints_visualization}.

-To transfer the keypoint detection to the real robot, we applied the domain randomization techniques, as described in Section \ref{sec:domain_randomization}, to bridge the reality gap, and the experimental results show that the DNN generalizes well to real-world images.
+To transfer the keypoint detection to the real robot, we applied the domain randomization to bridge the reality gap, as described in Section \ref{sec:domain_randomization}.
+The experimental results show that the DNN generalizes well to real-world images.
 Fig. \ref{fig:baxter_real} shows the optimized keypoints' detections on the Baxter dataset, demonstrating that the keypoints can be detected even with self-occlusions.
 Given the accurate keypoint detections, the estimated skeletons are perfectly aligned with the robot arm.